Rain pushes Daytona 500 to Monday in first outright postponement since 2012

 DAYTONA BEACH, Fla.
 (AP) — NASCAR has postponed the season-opening Daytona 500 until Monday because of two days of rain at Daytona International Speedway.

-The race was scheduled to begin Sunday afternoon but amid heavy doubts that the green flag would wave on time, if at all.
-The final practice for the event was canceled Saturday, as was the Xfinity Series race.
+The race had been scheduled for Sunday afternoon, although the weather forecast put that in doubt all week.
+The final practice for drivers was canceled Saturday, as was the Xfinity Series race.

-Joey Logano is set to start from the pole for Team Penske when the race is run.
+Joey Logano is set to start from the pole for Team Penske.

 The last time the Daytona 500 was postponed a full day was in 2012.
 NASCAR completed 20 laps in 2020 before rain halted activity, and the race resumed the next day.